← All guides

 At-a-glance rebate table

-Rebate Amount What it covers Window
+Rebate Amount What it covers Status

-Garden Bore Rebate check status Bore conversion incentive Historically paused; verify
+Garden Bore Rebate check status Bore conversion incentive Historically paused; verify before commissioning

-Showerhead Swap free Water-efficient shower swap Year-round
+Showerhead Swap free Water-efficient shower swap Active, year-round

 Waterwise Irrigation Rebate (the big one)